What to Expect

 If you are not accustomed to attending a large church, Carmel can be overwhelming.
 The best way to get connected to others is to attend a Discipleship Community.
 We offer exciting communities for all ages at 9:30 and 11:00.
 To find a community of people, stop by any welcome desk and talk with the folks there waiting to help you.

-Another way to connect is on Wednesday Nights.
-We gather mid-week for dinner, fellowship and activities for all ages.
+Another way to connect is at Carmel Midweek.
+We gather on Wednesday night for supper, fellowship and activities for all ages.

 How do I get started in a Discipleship Community?

 All of our Discipleship Communities are open to new people every week.
 Parents can check in their preschoolers and children at the respective welcome centers in the areas we call "Downtown" (preschool) and "Uptown" (children).
 Students check in at the Gym.
 We have many Discipleship Communities for adults.
 The easiest way to find your classroom is to stop by a welcome desk and ask for directions.